Quantum Re-Uploading for Calorimetry: Optimized Architectures with Extended Expressivity: Results and Hyperparameter Optimization Studies

 Next, Figure \ref{fig:test_acc_depth} shows the evolution of test accuracy over epochs for different depth values.
 Similarly, we observe a rapid improvement in accuracy with shallow depths (from depth 1 to depth 3), with accuracy approaching 0.98 from a depth of 4 onwards.
 Again, higher depths yield only marginal gains in accuracy.

 The following three graphs (Figure \ref{fig:final_metrics_depth}) respectively present the execution time, final lossand final accuracy as a function of the circuit depth.

-We observe an increase near linear in execution time with the depth (Figure \ref{fig:execution_time_depth}), with the time exceeding 60,000 seconds for a depth of 14, which is approximately 16 hours.
+We observe a near linear increase in execution time with depth (Figure \ref{fig:execution_time_depth}), with the time exceeding 60,000 seconds for a depth of 14, which is approximately 16 hours.
 In terms of final loss (Figure \ref{fig:final_loss_depth}), the results show a marked improvement between depths 1 and 4, followed by stabilization from depth 5 onwards.
 Then, the final test accuracy (Figure \ref{fig:final_acc_depth}) follows a similar trend, plateauing around a depth of 4 with a final accuracy close to 0.98.\\

 These results show that while increasing the circuit depth beyond 4 yields only marginal performance improvements, it comes at a significant cost in execution time.
 Therefore, it is essential to find a balance between circuit depth and computational efficiency for practical applications.\\